The Real ROI of RTO: What HR Should Really Measure

 Implementing RTO mandates is not without its challenges.
 Many companies enforcing rigid return-to-office strategies are experiencing increased leave requests and declining productivity.
 Employees with caregiving responsibilities are particularly affected by these policies, leading to dissatisfaction and higher turnover rates.
 This can be especially detrimental to organizations, as top performers often seek more flexible work environments.

 Operational costs are another significant challenge.
 Organizations are facing increased expenses related to office space maintenance and employee commuting.
 These costs can strain budgets and make it difficult for companies to justify the financial outlay associated with maintaining physical office spaces.
+As a result, some organizations are exploring alternative RTO strategies to achieve cost savings and reduce unnecessary expenditures.

 Best Practices for a Successful RTO Transition